 There are lots of ways to go about engaging with your bookers.
 You might want to reward your regular bookers or target those who've not attended a class in a while.
 Or perhaps you've got a big event everyone needs to know about?

 Customers who have agreed to be contacted and those with confirmed email addresses (the system has identified these as correct based on successful email delivery).

 Customers who haven't attended a class since December 2020:

-Find out who your regulars are and give them a shout out on social media or in class.
+Find your regulars and give them a shout-out on social media or in class.